 4. Disc degeneration or arthritis of the spine

-In between each vertebrae, there is a soft disc which allows for weight to be distributed and impacted through the spine protecting the bones or vertebrae.
-If the thoracic discs degenerate or herniate, this may lead to thoracic pain or mid back pain.
-If this happens the upper back pain between the shoulder blades will often radiate around the ribs to the front of the chest.
+- In between each vertebra, there is a soft disc that allows for weight to be distributed and impacted through the spine, protecting the bones or vertebrae.
+If the thoracic discs degenerate or herniate, this may lead to thoracic pain or mid-back pain.
+If this happens, the upper back pain between the shoulder blades will often radiate around the ribs to the front of the chest.

-Sprains and strains to the muscles and ligaments in the upper back can lead to the development of chronic pain in the neck and between the shoulders.
-After a whiplash injury ligaments may become unstable and not work and function as the normally would which leads to the development of chronic upper back pain.
+- Sprains and strains to the muscles and ligaments in the upper back can lead to the development of chronic pain in the neck and between the shoulders.
+After a whiplash injury ligaments may become unstable and not work and function as they normally would, which leads to the development of chronic upper back pain.

 6. Myofascial pain

-Myofascial is pain involving the connective tissues and muscles.
+- Myofascial pain involves connective tissue and muscles.
 Myofascial pain may develop after an injury like a car accident or from chronic poor posture and stress.
-If you feel knots around your shoulder blades and upper back that hurt often this is myofascial pain.
+If you feel knots around your shoulder blades and upper back that hurt often this as myofascial pain.
 These knots are referred to as trigger points and can often perpetuate the cycle of pain in the upper back.

 7. A pinched nerve from a herniated disc

-While not as common as a pinched nerve in the neck or lower back you can pinch a nerve in you upper back.
-If you have radiating pain from your upper back into your ribs, rib pain, pain while breathing or numbness around the lungs into the ribs and chest you likely have a pinched nerve in your back.
+- While not as common as a pinched nerve in the neck or lower back, you can pinch a nerve in your upper back.
+If you have radiating pain from your upper back into your ribs, rib pain, pain while breathing, or numbness around the lungs into the ribs and chest you likely have a pinched nerve in your back.
 Seek treatment immediately.

 Upper back pain symptoms?

-Symptoms of thoracalgia include pain and discomfort in the mid or upper back between the shoulder blades or closer to the neck down lower towards the lower back but above the lower back.
+- Symptoms of thoracalgia include pain and discomfort in the mid or upper back between the shoulder blades.
+The pain also may be closer to the neck, down lower towards the lower back, but above the lower back.

-Upper back pain is often described as tight, stiff, sore or nagging pain around the shoulder and neck.
-Often times, there is a burning discomfort or tingling.
-Make sure to tell your chiropractor if you feel any radiating pain around the ribs, chest pain, a cough that won’t resolve, breathing problems.
+- Upper back pain is often described as tight, stiff, sore, or nagging pain around the shoulder and neck.
+Often, there is a burning discomfort or tingling.
+Make sure to tell your chiropractor if you feel any radiating pain around the ribs, chest pain, a cough that won’t resolve, or breathing problems.
 These can be signs of a more serious underlying condition.

 Upper back pain treatments?